Car Accidents Caused by Smoking While Driving

 - Manual distraction: This occurs because drivers are generally required to remove both hands from the wheel in order to light their cigarettes.
 Once the cigarette is lit, the driver will keep driving with one hand off the steering wheel in order to smoke while driving.
 They will subsequently become distracted by the need to expel ash either into the car’s cigarette tray or out of the window.
 The entire process of lighting and smoking a cigarette while driving is extremely dangerous.

-- In the past two years, over 65,000 people were killed in a car collision.
+In the past two years, over 65,000 people were killed in car collisions.
 Of those collisions, 1 in 10 crashes involved at least one distracted driver, according to police data analyzed by Erie Insurance in the Fatality Analysis Reporting System (FARS), a nationwide census of fatal motor vehicle traffic crashes maintained by the National Highway Traffic Safety Administration.

 Evaluation of Smoking While Driving Accident Risk